 Program Announcement: Notice of Special Interest: SBIR Technology Transfer

 Combining technology transfer partnering mechanisms with SBIR funding to move inventions from bench research to market

 - An SBIR-TT Phase I awardee will be granted a royalty-free, non-exclusive research-use license to use NIH-owned and patented background inventions within the scope and term of the award.

-- Upon notification that Phase I grant will be awarded, the company needs to apply for a research use license as soon as possible so that it can be granted when the award is made.
+- Upon notification that Phase I grant will be awarded, the company needs to apply for a research use license as soon as possible so it can be granted when the award is made.

 - Upon receiving an SBIR-TT Phase I grant, the awardee should apply to the NCI TTC for a commercialization license to make, use, and sell products or services incorporating the NIH background invention.
 A commercialization license is required in order to accept an SBIR-TT Phase II grant.
 This can be a regular commercialization or a Start-Up License.

 - The SBIR-TT grantee works closely with the NCI PI as defined in the SBIR application.

 As part of the SBIR-TT project, an NIH intramural investigator may provide assistance in a collaborative manner by providing resources and/or discussions during the SBIR award period.

 - No SBIR funds are allowed to go to the NIH intramural investigator or to the NIH intramural program